Basal cell carcinoma | Mate pukupuku kiritai

 You may find it helpful to look at the DermDiag app.

-Treatment of basal cell carcinoma depends on its type, size and location and other factors, such as your preference.
+Treatment of a basal cell carcinoma depends on its type, size and location and other factors, such as your preference.

 Options include:

-• surgical removal of the cancer (this is the most common treatment method)
+- Surgical removal of the cancer (this is the most common treatment method).

-• freezing it with liquid nitrogen
+- Freezing it with liquid nitrogen (cryotherapy).

-• photodynamic therapy (a specialist treatment using light to activate creams)
+- Photodynamic therapy (a specialist treatment using light to activate creams).

 Read more about skin cancer treatment.